 At their meeting of 28 March 1845, the steering group agreed to not to start any legal action until a guarantee fund was established.

 The Association is Born

 3 April 1845.
-The Public meeting is held in the Saloon of the Royal Hotel Princes Street, Edinburgh.
-Although now demolished it stood by the side of Jenners and is now the Mercure Mount Royal Hotel.
+The Public meeting is held in the Saloon of the Royal Hotel, Princes Street, Edinburgh.
+Although the original hotel is now demolished, it stood next to Jenners on the site now occupied by the Mercure Mount Royal Hotel.